ilyasBenismael/3D_oranges/README.md

-# On-Tree Citrus Fruit Sizing via 3D Reconstruction
+# On-Tree Orange Fruit Sizing using 3D Reconstruction Technics

 Accurately estimating fruit size is essential in precision agriculture for **yield prediction and quality control**.
 Traditional sensor-based or manual methods are either **expensive** or **impractical at scale**, while RGB-based approaches offer a **low-cost and easily deployable alternative** using just consumer smartphones.